KeyConf25

 Speakers & MC

 We are delighted to be able to present you with a high-quality speaker line-up consisting of leading Keycloak developers, maintainers & experts.
-As the Master of Ceremony, Nathalia Pinesi will lead through the day.
+As the Masters of Ceremony, Alexander Schwartz and Dmitry Telegin will lead through the day.

 Takashi Norimatsu